 In the last few years house sitting has experienced exponential growth in the US.
-It has become a very popular solution for travelers around the world.
-We have house sat and have also been care takers ourselves on numerous occasions and enjoyed it very much.
+It actually has become a very popular solution for travelers around the world.
+We have house sat, and have also been care takers ourselves, on numerous occasions and enjoyed it very much.
 Providing home cleaning services is not something unusual or even new.
 The fact that someone is living and taking care of another person’s home isn’t new either, the show Downton Abbey comes to mind.

-You can read about our house sitting experiences and find out what we’ve learned along the way.
+You can read about our own house sitting experiences and find out what we’ve learned along the way.
 Scroll down to find out if you are best suited to being a care taker or a house sitter, and a list to find gigs around the world.

 Both house sitting and care taking gigs offer free accommodations for a previously agreed upon length of time.